 It was my newly evolving honesty.
 It was my resolve to recognise that, at any given time, I knew so far and no further.
 It was my acceptance of the X-factor.
 To realise that there is a large area of being — which I have called the Higher Reality — about which I know nothing.
 This does not forbid me from speculating its nature and what resides within it.
 But I have absolved myself of the need to fabricate idle dogmatic beliefs about it for the purpose of satisfying my vain desires.

 I see and marvel at the laws, which govern the universe.
-These would seem to me to evince the existence of a supreme conscious entity who devised and sustains these laws.
+These would seem to me to evince the existence of a supreme conscious entity who devised and upholds these laws.
 Yet I cannot see, or otherwise sense, him.
 [Perhaps he is not singular.
 Perhaps they are a male and female pair.
 This would be more consistent with what I see reflected in nature, all the way from primary particles to human beings.]

 My view is somewhat like an inverted iceberg.
-Visible below the threshold of the Higher Reality is the law-governed material universe.
+Visible below the threshold of the Higher Reality is the law governed material universe.
 Above the threshold, outside the dimensions of the material universe, are they the supreme beings who are sustaining and governing what I see.

 But, try as I might, I cannot reconcile my notion of a supreme creator-sustainer to that of the benign schizophrenic psychopath portrayed in the Judeo-Christian Bible.
 I simply cannot envisage myself as one of an innumerable multitude, engaging in an eternal act of deference to a deity, which has a clear case of narcissistic personality disorder.
 On the contrary, my wish for an eternal afterlife would be to be one of a multitude of immortal beings, linked with each other in a network of perfect egalitarian relationships.